 Hence, it is the responsibility for all professionals in every organization to identify, measure, analyse, reduce and prevent poor quality from being generated in every process and activity to contribute in reducing cost and ensure profitability.
 It is all the more imperative today when many organizations are struggling for profitability and Government of India is prioritizing 'Make in India' for both local consumptions and global supplies.

-After undergoing the programme, the participants will be able to -
+After undergoing the program, the participants will be able to have an overview of:

 Supervisors and above from all Manufacturing Industries.

 This program will be delivered by Mr. Anand Deshpande

 Mr. Anand Deshpande, is an experienced Operational excellence professional and Six Sigma Black Belt with over 30 years of experience, including 14 years of global experience in Lean management and 11 years of consulting experience.

 For the last 10 years, he has been a Consultant catering to effectuating use of process enhancement and quality improvement tools such as Skill Matrix, Value Stream mapping, Capacity planning, Best practice replication, Synchronous material flow, Kanban, JIT, Zero defects, Error proofing, FMEA, 8D problem solving, Six sigma green belt and yellow belt preparation training, OEE and implementation of performance management systems.